acrollet/rh/_posts/blog/2008-06-11-applescript-open-different-accounts-inbox-mailapp.md

 Paste the script into Script Editor.app, change Gmail to whatever you have your account named, and save it to \~/Library/Scripts.
-You\'ll need to use something like [Quicksilver](http://www.blacktree.com/) or [FastScripts](http://www.red-sweater.com/fastscripts/index.html) to set up a keyboard shortcut, and then away you go.
+You'll need to use something like [Quicksilver](http://www.blacktree.com/) or [FastScripts](http://www.red-sweater.com/fastscripts/index.html) to set up a keyboard shortcut, and then away you go.